Search Menu

 When Are Probiotics for Dogs Used?

-Probiotics for dogs are most often prescribed for maintaining a “desirable intestinal microbial balance,” according to the Merck Veterinary Manual.
+Probiotics for dogs are most often recommended for supporting a “desirable intestinal microbial balance,” according to the Merck Veterinary Manual.
 When a dog is stressed or sick, the balance between the healthy and disease-causing microbes may be disrupted.
 This can lead to diarrhea, gas, cramping, and bad breath.
+Some of the triggers for such digestive upsets can include:

 • Infection or bacterial imbalance